Essential Terms Every Florida Homeowner Should Know

 Appraised Value

-The value of a home as determined by a licensed appraiser, used to calculate how much equity can be accessed in a reverse mortgage.
+The estimated market value of your home as determined by a licensed appraiser.
+This value is used to calculate how much you may qualify for with a Florida reverse mortgage.

 C